3 key takeaways

 What are the main types of resumes?

-There’s no one-size-fits-all resume but most fall into four main types.
-Each type organizes your experience differently and shapes how a hiring manager reads your story.
+There’s no one-size-fits-all resume, but most fall into four main types.
+Each type organizes your work experience differently and shapes how a hiring manager reads your story.

-Here’s a quick overview of the four resume types you need to know, plus some additional varieties that might be worth putting on your radar.
+Here’s a quick overview of the four resume types you need to know how to write, plus some additional varieties that might be worth putting on your radar.

-But choosing the right resume type isn’t about playing a trick on the system.
+Note that choosing the right resume type isn’t about playing a trick on the system.
 It’s about making it easier for someone to see why you're qualified.
-Let's explore the main resume types, and discuss the pros and cons for each to help you decide which is best for showcasing your qualifications clearly.
+Let's explore the main resume types in more depth, and discuss the pros and cons for each to help you decide which is best for showcasing your qualifications clearly.

 This is the most common type of resume and the one most hiring managers expect.